cpeditor/cpeditor.github.io/content/ru/docs/Setup/_index.md

 ### C++ Server

 If you have installed LLVM, you already have `clangd`, because it comes with the clang compiler.
 If you haven't, please install [LLVM](https://releases.llvm.org/download.html) prebuild binaries for Windows.
-On Linux and mac you can install it from your package manager.
+On Linux and macOS you can install it from your package manager.
 You need to set the start command of `clangd` in Preferences -> Extensions -> Language Server -> C++ Server -> Path, where the command can be the path to the executable file or just `clangd` if it's in the PATH.

 ### Java Server